-Information sharing guidelines follow "Information Sharing: Advice for practitioners providing safeguarding services (DfE 2018).
 Staff ensure that confidentiality protocols are followed and information is shared appropriately.
-The Headteacher or Designated Members of staff disclose any information about a pupil to other members of staff on a need to know basis only However, it must be noted that the Data Protection Act (2018) and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-(This includes allowing practitioners to share information without consent.)
+The Headteacher or Designated Members of staff disclose any information about a pupil to other members of staff on a need to know basis only.

 All staff and volunteers must understand that they have a professional responsibility to share information with other agencies in order to safeguard children.
 All staff and volunteers must be clear with children that they cannot promise to keep secrets.